truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingApps.md

 Custom applications use the system-level Kubernetes Node IP settings by default.
 You can assign an external interface to custom apps by setting one on the **Networking** section of the **Launch Docker Image** form.

-Unless you need to run an application seperately from the Web UI, we recommend using the default Kubernetes Node IP (0.0.0.0) to ensure apps function properly.
+Unless you need to run an application separately from the Web UI, we recommend using the default Kubernetes Node IP (0.0.0.0) to ensure apps function properly.

 ## Upgrading Apps